-Unfortunately, far too many online retailers have settled with this approach when it comes to their marketing engine.
-They dump thousands of dollars in upfront costs to convince prospects to stop by their store, but as soon as shoppers click “buy,” you can hear the aforementioned marketing engine sputter to a halt.
+Unfortunately, far too many online retailers have settled with this approach when it comes to their digital marketing engine.
+They dump thousands of dollars in upfront costs to convince prospects to stop by their ecommerce store, but as soon as shoppers click “buy,” you can hear the aforementioned marketing engine sputter to a halt.

-While getting first-time customers through the door is essential to grow your online business, it’s extremely expensive and cost-prohibitive.
+While getting first-time customers through the door is essential to growing your online business, it’s extremely expensive and cost-prohibitive.
 We’ve all seen the stats—it can cost anywhere between 5 and 25 times more to earn a new customer than retain an existing one.

 It’s high time to ditch the idea that “more customers is always better” and reframe your thinking to “more loyal customers is always better.”
 So, let’s get started and see what you can do about upping your own shop’s customer LTV.